 If triple-digit temps are common where you live, making sure you choose the right dog for your climate is key to having a happy pooch.

 Humans can slug a cold glass of water, sweat profusely, or chill in front of the AC.
-Dogs, however, don't have it so easy when it comes to cooling down in a super hot environment.
+Most dogs—even the rarest of breeds—however, don’t have it so easy when it comes to cooling down in a super hot environment.
 Their survival depends on their coat and fur, along with how much energy they are putting out.
 “Keep an eye on humidity levels as well as temperature,” says Dr. Amara Estrada of the University of Florida College of Veterinary Medicine and a diplomat for the American College of Veterinary Internal Medicine—Cardiology.
 “Animals use panting to take heat away from their bodies, and if humidity is too high they are unable to cool themselves.”

-Not all dogs are created equal when it comes to staying cool, though.
-If you want a happy companion on your next summer adventure, consider these ten breeds that perform well in hot weather, especially if they can hop in a nearby river.
+Not all pups are created equal when it comes to staying cool, though.
+If you want a happy companion on your next summer adventure, consider these ten hot-weather dog breeds that perform well in warm temperatures, especially if they can hop in a nearby river.

 German Shorthaired Pointer

 This is a dog that can do anything—track, hunt, point, pull sleds, detect bombs, and of course, join you on a hike or a run on a warm summer’s day.
 Pointers vary greatly in color, but are easily recognizable in their instinctual pointing stance with a hard gaze, head down, a lifted paw, and tail up.